paulremo/NRPMHandbook/_sources/miscellaneous/handbook/reliability_prediction/reliability_data_sm.md

 # Reliability Data for Miscellaneous “Standard model”

-[Table 4 -8](misc_table4_8) provides the basic failures rates or basic probability of failure (%) to be considered for miscellaneous “standard models”.
+{numref}` Reliability data` provides the basic failures rates or basic probability of failure (%) to be considered for miscellaneous “standard models”.

 The meaning of the columns is explained in **XXX**.